juanjogg1987/Fully_Natural_Gradient_HetMOGP/README.md

 ```
 model = SVMOGP(X=X, Y=Y, Z=Z, kern_list=kern_list, likelihood=likelihood, Y_metadata=Y_metadata, batch_size=batch)
 ```
 Then we can bypass the model to the FullyNG optimiser.
-Apart from the model we shoul set the maximun number of iterations, the step-size parameter, momentum in the range \[0.0-1\], a lambda prior (usually \[0,1\] for inducing exploration in the inference process).
+Apart from the model we shoul set the maximun number of iterations, the step-size parameter, momentum in the range \[0.0-1.0\], a lambda prior (usually in the range \[0.0,1.0\] for inducing exploration in the inference process).

-* Using FullyNG optimiser:
+* Using FullyNG optimiser: we suggest using by default the values of momentum = 0.9 and prior_lambda = 1.0e-10
 ```
 fullyng_opt_HetMOGP(model,Xval=None,Yval=None, max_iters=1000, step_size=0.01, momentum=0.9, prior_lambda=1.0e-10):
 ```